ryanfordSLAC/DosiXchange2/README.md

 # Dosi_Xchange
 iOS App for Exchanging Area Dosimeters

-Created by Ryan Ford (feat.
+Created by Ryan Ford (Feat.
 Helen Choi)

 This app was created as a major revision (complete rebuild) of the Dosimeter Manager app.
 Issues overcome in this version are:
 * Data is now centrally managed in CloudKit